qatoolkit/qatoolkit-engine-database-net/README.md

 - `ObjectExits`: Check if table, view or stored procedure exists.
 - `RecordCount`: Check if record count in specific table equals an expression.
 - `RecordExist`: Check if a record exists in specific table.
+- `CustomScript`: Check if a custom script returns results.
+You can write a custom select query and check if it has any results.

 Currently supports only relational databases: `SQLServer`, `MySQL` and `PostgreSQL`.